Lamden/contracting/README.md

 ```

 ### Using Contracting in a Development Environment

 With Contracting now installed, you can develop smart contracts without an instance of the blockchain.
 This is to improve the speed of development.
-Unlike Solidity that requires a 3rd party service such as Truffle or TestRPC, we leverage existing Python tooling and provide the APIs to allow people to develop smart contracts with ease out of the box.
 Here is how you would go about testing a token contract in a Jupyter notebook / IPython console:

 ```python
 In [1]: from contracting.tooling import *